 If you are someone who has problems being on time, or you live, work or socialize with a person who does, you know how much of a problem lateness can be.
 Chronic lateness stresses personal relationships and undermines careers.
 By making a bad impression on a date or at a job interview, even a single lateness can change the direction of a person’s life.

 Why then are some people always late?
 Punctual people take for granted the skills they have which allow them to be on time and conclude that chronically late people are intentionally late.
-While this is sometimes the case, in my work with chronically late psychotherapy clients I have found that most are frustrated by their inability to be on time.
+While this is sometimes the case, I have found that most chronically late people are frustrated by their inability to be on time.
 They have tried and tried, and have repeatedly failed.
 They feel shame about not being able to do what others take for granted and become resentful and defensive when others accuse them of being selfish or passive-aggressive.

 Most chronically late people struggle with: